Guleri24/guleri24-docs/java/oop.md

 No constructors are allowed here.
 It represents an IS-A relationship

 **NOTE** Interfaces only define required methods.
 We can not retain common code.

+* An interface can have `only abstract methods`, not concrete methods.
+By default, interface methods are `public` and `abstract`.
+So inside the interface, we don't need to specify `public` and `abstract`.

+So when a class implements an interface's method without specifying the access level of that method, the compiler will throw an error stating `Cannot reduce the visibility of the inherited method from interface".
+So that implmented method's access level must be set to `public`.

+**NOTE** By default, interface variables are `public`, `static` and `final`.